nasa/Plot3D_utilities/docs/notes/exporting.rst

 Exporting to GlennHT Connectivity Files
 ###############################################
 This is an example of how I read a mesh, convert it to ascii, save it, find connectivity, find periodicty and export to glennht format.
+In this example we will use the file `PahtCascade-ASCII <https://nasa-public-data.s3.amazonaws.com/plot3d_utilities/PahtCascade-ASCII.xyz>`_

 .. code-block:: python
     :linenos: